Obarun/66/doc/66-frontend.md

 Timestamp = iso
 ```

 Specifies timestamp format prefixed to each log entry.
+If not specified, it defaults to `iso` (configurable at compile time).

 * mandatory: no